Undergraduate Admission to a Degree Program

 In a case where the student wishes to pursue a minor which includes one or more courses offered by a different college from that which offers his/her major program of study, the student and his/her advisor will propose a program of study/list of courses for approval by both (a) the dean of the college which offers his/her major, and (b) the dean of the college which offers the minor courses.

-In either case, the approved minor program of study will be forwarded to the Office of Admissions, Records and Registration for verification and notation on the student’s transcript.
+In either case, the approved minor program of study will be forwarded to the Office of the Registrar for verification and notation on the student’s transcript.

 The Core Curriculum

 Given the rapid evolution of necessary knowledge and skills and the need to take into account global, national, state, and local cultures, the core curriculum must ensure that students will develop the essential knowledge and skills they need to be successful in college, in a career, in their communities, and in life.
 Therefore, with the assistance of the Undergraduate Education Advisory Committee and pursuant to Texas Education Code, Section 61.821, the Texas Higher Education Coordinating Board approved a 42 semester credit hour core curriculum for all undergraduate students in Texas, including a statement of purpose, six core objectives, and common component areas.

 Through the Texas Core Curriculum, students will gain a foundation of knowledge of human cultures and the physical and natural world, develop principles of personal and social responsibility for living in a diverse world, and advance intellectual and practical skills that are essential for all learning.